© 1991-2006 Far Side Music. All Rights Reserved.

 The street music of Indonesia, particularly Jakarta.
 Dangdut started in the 70s, by mixing indiginous sounds, rock and latin music.
 Still today extremely popular, especially the 'Queen' Elvy Sukaesih, and the 'King' of Dangdut, Rhoma Irama.

 The pop music of Java, mainly of Eastern and Central Java and quite distinct from Sundanese or West Java music.
-And the generic pop music from Indonesia.
+Mostly music from the 1980s to the present.

 Probably the best known Indonesian music outside the country, the Hindu music for the gods.
 There are many types of gamelan orchestras, from metallic small groups, to huge kecak (vocal) and jegog (bamboo) groups.
 See also JVC World Sounds and King World Music Library for variety of Balinese gamelan music.